 A train derailment in North Portland Tuesday morning resulted in no injuries, but damaged a Lombard Street overpass.
 It also served as a reminder of the safety hazards of living alongside railways.
-The cars that derailed were empty and no people were hurt.
+The cars that derailed were empty, according to a spokesperson for Union Pacific Railroad, and no people were hurt.

 Three Union Pacific train cars came off the track at around 6 a.m., and Lombard Street was closed as the cars were removed.
 John Brady, communications and public involvement director for the Portland Bureau of Transportation, said bridge engineers inspected the accident site and determined traffic could continue on the overpass as long as vehicles were diverted from the impacted area.
 He confirmed that part of the overpass was structurally damaged and would need to be repaired.

 North Lombard Street from North Roberts Avenue to North Terminal Road was closed for nearly 12 hours.

 The cause of the accident has not yet been determined, said Raquel Espinoza, a spokesperson for Union Pacific Railroad.